Published: August 11, 2020

 National Geographic calls it “one of the world’s great natural wonders.
 With more than 400 miles of mapped passageways, Mammoth Cave National Park encompasses the planet’s longest known cave system, with five levels and caves yet to be discovered.”

-One of the best ways to explore the cave is with a tour, but because of COVID-19 the only option is a 90-minute self-guided tour.
+One of the best ways to explore the cave is through one of several guided tours.

 “Over 30 miles of the Green and Nolin Rivers trace through the Mammoth Cave National Park and offer a wealth of recreational opportunities.
 Angle for muskellunge, bluegill, catfish, bass, perch, crappie, and other game fish.
 Canoe or kayak the rivers looking for wildlife, springs and river bluffs,” according to National Park Service.
 (Canoe and kayak rentals are available in the park.)